Downtown in Gary in Lake County, Indiana — The American Midwest (Great Lakes)

 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.
 A significant historical year for this entry is 1927.

 Location.
 41° 36.222′ N, 87° 20.219′ W. Marker is in Gary, Indiana, in Lake County.
 It is in Downtown.
-Marker is on East 4th Avenue north of Broadway, on the right when traveling east.
+It is on East 4th Avenue north of Broadway, on the right when traveling east.
 Touch for map.
 Marker is at or near this postal address: 11 E 4th Avenue, Gary IN 46402, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A different marker also named Elbert H. Gary (here, next to this marker); Gateway Park / Gary Land Company Building / Union Station (within shouting distance of this marker); Spanish American War Memorial (within shouting distance of this marker); Mayor Richard G. Hatcher (within shouting distance of this marker); Richard Gordon Hatcher (within shouting distance of this marker); Gary’s First Schoolhouse (within shouting distance of this marker); Gary City Hall Building (about 300 feet away, measured in a direct line); Memorial Auditorium (about 300 feet away).
+At least 8 other markers are within walking distance of this marker: A different marker also named Elbert H. Gary (here, next to this marker); Gateway Park / Gary Land Company Building / Union Station (within shouting distance of this marker); Spanish American War Memorial (within shouting distance of this marker); Mayor Richard G. Hatcher (within shouting distance of this marker); Richard Gordon Hatcher (within shouting distance of this marker); Garys First Schoolhouse (within shouting distance of this marker); Gary City Hall Building (about 300 feet away, measured in a direct line); Memorial Auditorium (about 300 feet away).
 Touch for a list and map of all markers in Gary.